Planting and Gardening Tips For Northern Nevada Growers

 If you started your own seedlings this year, you’re quite the gardening guru!
 It’s an exciting thing to see your seeds sprout, grow, and blossom.

-After weeks of nursing your seeds to seedlings, there are bound to be a few seeds that didn’t make it.
-That’s ok!
+After weeks of nursing your seeds to seedlings, there are bound to be a few seeds that didn’t make it, and that’s ok!
 While the loss may be a “kick in the plants,” buying plants from a nursery is a completely reasonable method to get your garden off to a good start this season.

 Selecting store-bought plants comes with its own pros and cons, so when you’re browsing the aisle, keep a few things in mind:

-Check Their Vitals!
-Remove the plant from the pot and take a look at the roots (make sure to not damage the plant!)
+Remove the plant from the pot and take a look at the roots, making sure to not damage the plant.
 Do the roots look like a tangled, strangled mess?
 Opt for a plant with roots proportionate to the amount of soil.

 Also, (and this might go without saying) avoid discolored, wilted or slimy leaves, as these may be signs of disease.

-Speaking of variety, Full Circle has hundreds of varieties of tomatoes this year! if you’re tomato seeds didn’t sprout, or you’re looking for a little more flavor, come on down to the Full Circle Gardnerville office to adopt some heirloom tomatoes for your garden.
+Speaking of variety, Full Circle’s gardening pals over at Bonsai Blue Garden Market have tons of varieties of tomatoes!
+If your tomato seeds didn’t sprout, or you’re looking for a little more flavor, come on down to the Bonsai Blue Garden Market events to adopt some heirloom tomatoes for your garden.

-Hungry for more?
-Download our all new Grower’s Guide for tons of gardening and composting tips!
+Hungry for more gardening goodness?
+Download our Northern Nevada Grower’s Guide for tons of gardening and composting tips!